alexzagvazdin/ir-sdk/README.md

 ### User Interface

 The IR SDK provides photo capture interface called Photo Grid.
-Photo Grid UI helps users to take photos of store displays, arranges them in a grid structure and handles photo upload.
+Photo Grid UI helps users take photos of store displays, arranges them in a grid structure and handles photo upload.
 To open photo grid from the IR SDK, call `showPhotoGrid(from:sceneType:metadata:delegate:)` from any `UIViewController`:

 ```swift
 try IRSDK.showPhotoGrid(from: viewController, sceneType: sceneType, metadata: metadata, delegate: photoGridDelegate)
 ```
 where:
 - `viewController` is any `UIViewController` of your app.
 - `sceneType` is a string that defines what kind of scene user is trying to capture.
-For testing purposes, use `test-cooler` and `test-shelf` scene types.
+The following scene types are supported for testing:
+    - `test-cooler` for pictures of coolers (a sequence of pictures captured vertically)
+    - `test-shelf` for pictures of horizontal shelves (a sequence of pictures captured both horizontally and vertically).
 - `metadata` is a `[String : Codable]` structure that holds all necessary information that should be attached to the photo grid.
 Those metadata will be returned along with the tagging results by the IR backend.
+Metadata should be used for any information you would to have associated with the photo grid.
+Examples may include a visit ID, store ID, name, or location, etc.
-- `photoGridDelegate` is a `PhotoGridDelegate` implementation that reacts to photo grid creation events.
+- `photoGridDelegate` is a `PhotoGridDelegate` implementation that reacts to photo grid creation and finish events.

 ### Photo Grid Delegate